YofarDev/yofardev_ai/README.md

 ## Future Improvements

 - An interrupt button to stop the AI's response mid-sentence would be a good idea.
-- The only reason I didn't make the app ios compatible, is because I had to write android native code to get the amplitude of audio files (for the lip-sync) and I have almost 0 experience with swift, but it may be easy to do.

 ## License